-The Parents Leadership Community (PLC) of the Basser Center for BRCA is a group of parents supporting their children who are, or may be, faced with BRCA1 or BRCA2 mutation.
+The Parents Leadership Community (PLC) of the Basser Center for BRCA is a group of parents supporting their children who are, or may be, faced with a BRCA1 or BRCA2 mutation.
 The PLC is a supportive forum for parents to learn how to talk with their families about BRCA mutations, while also providing a resource to stay informed about the latest advances in BRCA research and care.

 To learn about how to become involved in the Parents Leadership Community of the Basser Center for BRCA, contact Carolyn Brown or call 215.573.0550.

 Meet the Co-Chairs

 The Basser Center's Parents Leadership Community presents BRCA, Your Adult Children & You, a panel discussion focused on supporting adult children while navigating the realities of a BRCA mutation in your family.
 Moderated by journalist Jill Werman Harris, hear from Isabel Blumberg, MD, New York-based ObGyn, Dana Farengo-Clark, MS, LCGC, Basser Center Senior Genetic Counselor, Allison Werner-Lin, PhD, LCSW, Associate Professor at the University of Pennsylvania's School of Social Policy and Practice, and Samantha Zuckerman, MD, MBE, Penn Medicine Breast Radiologist.